hitokiri-mata/katacoda-courses/kubernetes-containers/go/step6-run-on-k8s.md

 ## Push to Registry

-Push your app container image to the private registry running on you Kubernetes cluster.

-`docker build -t $REGISTRY/restafarian-gin:0.0.1 .`{{execute}}

-`docker push $REGISTRY/restafarian-gin:0.0.1`{{execute}}

-## Push to Registry

-Push your app container image to the private registry running on you Kubernetes cluster.
+Push your app container image to the private registry running on your Kubernetes cluster.

 `docker build -t $REGISTRY/restafarian-gin:0.0.1 .`{{execute}}